 The Defendant initially evaluated the plaintiff in February and noted at that time that the plaintiff had an acneiform rash over her back, right upper quadrant tenderness, hepatomegaly, an increase in liver span, and 2+ edema to her upper shin.
 Noting her recent use of Minocycline to treat her rash, the defendant believed that the plaintiff was suffering from autoimmune hepatitis, secondary to Minocycline toxicity, but included among his differential diagnoses were: Wilson’s Disease (patients do not release copper into bile, resulting in the accumulation of copper in the liver and resulting liver damage); Budd-Chiari Syndrome; and acute viral hepatitis.
 The Defendant ordered the plaintiff to immediately undergo several lab tests including a ceruloplasmin test, the sole purpose of which is to test for Wilson’s Disease.

-Having failed to note that the results of the ceruloplasmin test had not returned from the lab, the defendant clung to his primary diagnosis of autoimmune hepatitisÓ, and continued the plaintiff on high dosages of immunosuppressive therapy (namely Prednisone and Medrol) hoping for improvement in the plaintiff’s liver function studies.
+Having failed to note that the results of the ceruloplasmin test had not returned from the lab, the defendant clung to his primary diagnosis of autoimmune hepatitisÓ, and continued the plaintiff on high dosages of immunosuppressive therapy (namely Prednisone and Medrol) hoping for an improvement in the plaintiff’s liver function studies.
 Unfortunately, the plaintiff’s liver condition continued to decline.

 After more than five months of intense immunosuppressive therapy, the plaintiff began to develop profound striae (dark striping) over her abdomen, back, arms, legs, and breasts.